What Happened When a Ransomware Attack Hit a Tiny Kansas County

 “It’s not a matter of if, it’s when,” said William Johnson, the county administrator of Butler County—a rural area in the southeast of the state—which was the victim of a similar attack in 2017.

-Counties with smaller populations, in particular, can be key lifelines to residents that may be protecting everything from health records to industrial systems that control utilities like water— often while facing similar risks to their urban counterparts, but with fewer resources.
+Counties with smaller populations, in particular, can be key lifelines to residents and may be protecting everything from health records to industrial systems that control utilities like water—often while facing similar risks to their urban counterparts, but with fewer resources.

 National Association of Counties Chief Information Officer Rita Reynolds said defense often comes down to having those resources.
 “It’s whether or not they are equipped—if they have the right tools and people to protect the perimeter,” she added.

-It’s hard to say just how many counties have been held hostage by ransomware, in part because disclosure may not be required unless they affect certain protected kinds of information such as health data.
+It’s hard to say just how many counties have been held hostage by ransomware, in part because disclosure may not be required unless the attacks affect certain protected kinds of information such as health data.

 Recorded Future has tracked nearly 400 known ransomware attacks targeting state and local government systems since 2013, including 70 this year.
 But the true figure is likely much higher.